moq-wg/moq-transport/draft-ietf-moq-transport.md

 required value.

-# Object Model {#model}
+# Object Data Model {#model}

-MOQT has a hierarchical object model for data, comprised of objects, groups and tracks.
+MOQT has a hierarchical data model, comprised of tracks which contain groups and the groups contain objects.
+Inside of a group, the objects may be organized into subgroups.

 ## Objects {#model-object}